Preface

 2. CB have explanations

-Imagine a team of detectives investigating a theft.
+Imagine a team of detectives investigating an apparent breaking and entering.
 After much searching, one of them stands up and yells, “aha!
 I’ve solved it!”
 The others ask him who committed the crime.
 He responds, “You fools, can’t you see?
 There was no crime!
 There’s actually just no explanation for this broken window’s existence!”
+The others are a bit confused and ask what he means – they suggest there must be some reason the window is like that.
+“No,” he responds, sighing a bit at their naivete, “there is no reason; it’s broken, and that’s all there is to it!”
+The other detectives, now enlightened, acknowledge his brilliance and immediately close the case.

 Imagine you had a quantum coin.
 You want to prove that the outcome of tossing the quantum coin has no explanation.
 The only non-arbitrary assumption for the outcome of the unexplainable coin toss would be indifference, and since there are two possible outcomes, that would be odds of 50/50.
-Now if the outcome was not 50/50, that would be evidence that there is an explanation (since it should be indifferent).
-But if the outcome was 50/50, that still wouldn’t be evidence of no explanation, because an explainable probabilistic outcome could be uniform.
-Either way, no number of observations could ever make the no-explanation hypothesis more likely.
-To the contrary, even the fact that the coin toss has a set of predictable outcomes at all suggests it has an explanation.
+As such, if the outcome was not 50/50, that would be evidence that there is an explanation.
+But if the outcome was 50/50, that still wouldn’t prove the no-explanation theory, because an explainable probabilistic outcome could be uniform – perhaps the quantum coin mirrors deterministic coins.
+And (back to the previous paragraph) even if it actually were random, the nature of the outcomes (random heads or tails) would still be contingent on the nature of the quantum coin.

 3. (2) The set of CB has an explanation